Keibert Ruiz Player Props: Nationals vs. Phillies

 Keibert Ruiz At The Plate

-- Looking at the 66 games he has played this year, he's went deep in eight of them (12.1%), and in 3.3% of his trips to the plate.
+- He has hit a home run in 11.9% of his games this year, and 3.2% of his trips to the dish.

-- Ruiz has picked up an RBI in 34.8% of his games this season, with more than one RBI in 9.1% of his games.
-He has also produced three or more runs in two contests.
+- Ruiz has had at least one RBI in 34.3% of his games this season (23 of 67), with more than one RBI six times (9.0%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.